April 1, 2023

 After you've successfully created an LLC in Texas, there are a few other things you need to do, like:

-Obtain the required business permits and licenses.
+1. Obtain the required business permits and licenses.

 Texas doesn't require LLCs to get a general business license to conduct business activities in the state.

-Still, depending on your company's industry and its specific activities, you might need to apply for other permits or licenses before you can operate in Texas.
+Still, depending on your company's industry and its specific activities, you might need to apply for other permits or business licenses before you can operate in Texas.

-Open a business bank account.
+2. Open a business bank account.

-LLCs are legal separate entities from their owners.
+LLCs are separate legal entities from their owners.
 So you need a separate business bank account.

-This way, you maintain a clear line between your personal and business finances.
+This way, you maintain a clear line between your business and personal assets.
 This will protect you from personal liability in case your company gets sued or goes into debt.
-Plus, it'll let you keep track of your business expenses and make taxes easier.

 A business credit card can help your new LLC create and build its own credit score.
 It can also cover business expenses when cash flow is slower than usual.
 Just make sure you do your research beforehand.

-File and pay business taxes.
+3. File and pay business taxes.

 Aside from income tax, Texas LLCs also need to pay an annual franchise tax.
 This is to recognize their right to exist as a separate legal entity and do business within the state.